moforemmanuel/blog/_posts/2023-05-31-web-application-security.md

 #### XSS Discovery and Exploitation

 Mimicking the Twitter Worm, suppose we have our social networking platform, where users can view profiles, make posts, and comments.
-Generally, commenting on our platform doesn't support text or markup formatting, but then you come across this awesome post of say a female model, and want to leave a comment, but also you don't want to be casual like everyone else.
+Generally, commenting on our platform doesn't support text or markup formatting, but then you come across this awesome post of say a model, and want to leave a comment, but also you don't want to be casual like everyone else.
 So for the tech-savvy person you are, you go ahead to comment this:

 ```html
 You truly are an epitome of <strong>beauty</strong>